telegraphic/ska-sdp-datamodels/docs/src/index.rst

 For an overview of the SDP see the `SDP CDR documentation <http://ska-sdp.org/publications/sdp-cdr-closeout-documentation>`_

-The ARL/RASCIL structure maps that used in the SDP processing architecture as can be seen in this RASCIL_SDP_ .
+The ARL/RASCIL structure maps that used in the SDP processing architecture as can be seen in this :ref:`RASCIL_SDP` .

 More details can be found at: `SKA1 SDP Algorithm Reference Library (ARL) Report <http://ska-sdp.org/sites/default/files/attachments/ska-tel-sdp-0000150_02_sdparlreport_part_1_-_signed.pdf>`_

 Subsequent to the conclusion of the SDP project, it became clear that ARL could play a larger role than being limited to a reference library.
 Hence, it was renamed to the Radio Astronomy Simulation, Calibration and Imaging Library (RASCIL) and is undergoing continued development.
 The Algorithm Reference Library (ARL) is now frozen.
-The background motivation and requirements of the ARL/RASCIL are detailed further in RASCIL_background_ .
+The background motivation and requirements of the ARL/RASCIL are detailed further in :ref:`RASCIL_background` .

 .. toctree::
    :maxdepth: 2